Accessible Web Design

 We’re always improving

 Accessibility is a moving target, and that’s not a bad thing.
-The web is always improving it’s understanding of assistive technologies, how they react to real world scenarios, how they can improve real user experience, and what guidelines need to be in place to ensure an equitable experience for all users.
+The web is always improving its understanding of assistive technologies, how they react to real world scenarios, how they can improve real user experience, and what guidelines need to be in place to ensure an equitable experience for all users.
 5forests follows these changes and we work to improve our own offerings every single day.

 Frequently Asked Questions